ryandielhenn/nba-ml-models/doc/final_report.md

 ## Abstract

 This paper presents a complete machine learning pipeline to predict NBA player performance and team results.
 We use player and team statistics from the 2024–2025 NBA season to predict: (1) individual player points (PTS), and (2) whether a team will win or lose a game.
 Our models include Linear Regression, Random Forest, and Gradient Boosting for regression tasks, and Logistic Regression, Random Forest, and Gradient Boosting for classification.
 For predicting player PTS, **Linear Regression** performed best with **RMSE = 2.17**, **MAE = 1.59**, and **R² = 0.939**.
 For predicting team wins, **Logistic Regression** achieved the highest accuracy (**84.4%**) and ROC-AUC (**0.921**).
-We also review key features influencing results and outline next steps for tuning models using advanced methods like XGBoost and LightGBM.
+We also review key features influencing results in predictions of baseline as well as tuned models.
+We add more advanced models such as XGBoost and LightGBM to determine if more complex models yield better results.

 ---